Recommended Academic Load

 Course Cancellation Policy

 The college reserves the right to cancel classes that do not meet the minimum enrollment criteria or for other reasons.
-If a class is canceled, the Office of the Vice President for Instruction will inform students and an effort will be made to help students find other courses that meet their needs.
+If a class is canceled, the Office of the Associate Vice President for Instruction will inform students and an effort will be made to help students find other courses that meet their needs.
 Tuition and fees for a canceled class will be refunded by the Business Office if no appropriate substitute can be found.
 Class information is subject to change without notice.

 Satisfactory Academic Progress Policy